Solvability of the two-dimensional stationary incompressible inhomogeneous Navier-Stokes equations with variable viscosity coefficient: Abstract

 \section{Abstract}

-We show the existence and the regularity properties of the weak solutions to the two-dimensional stationary incompressible inhomogeneous Navier--Stokes equations with variable viscosity coefficient, by analyzing a fourth-order nonlinear elliptic equation for the stream function.
-The density function and the viscosity coefficient may have large variations.
-In addition, we formulate the solutions for the parallel, concentric and radial flows respectively, and as examples we calculate the solutions with piecewise-constant viscosity coefficients explicitly.
+We show the existence and the regularity properties of (a class of) weak solutions to the two-dimensional stationary incompressible inhomogeneous Navier--Stokes equations with density-dependent viscosity coefficients, by analyzing a fourth-order nonlinear elliptic equation for the stream function.

+We formulate the stationary solutions for the parallel, concentric and radial flows respectively, and we give some (ir-)regularity results as well as some explicit examples in the case of piecewise-constant viscosity coefficients.

 {\sl Keywords:} Inhomogeneous incompressible Navier-Stokes equations, variable viscous coefficient, fourth-order elliptic equation

 {\sl AMS Subject Classification (2000):} 35Q30, 76D03